Tobias Beckett: Solo: A Star Wars Story

 Tobias Beckett is introduced in the 2018 Star Wars Anthology film Solo: A Star Wars Story as the leader of a gang of thieves, also consisting of his wife Val and Ardennian pilot Rio Durant.
-While posing as Imperial soldiers on the planet Mimban to steal an AT-hauler, Beckett and his crew encounter Han Solo, a young swamp trooper who tries to blackmail them into joining the crew.
+While posing as Imperial soldiers on the planet Mimban to steal an AT-hauler, Beckett and his crew encounter Han Solo, a young swamp trooper who tries to blackmail them into letting him join the crew.
 Beckett has him arrested for desertion and thrown into a pit to be fed to the Wookiee Chewbacca.
 After Han and Chewbacca escape, Beckett enlists them to steal a shipment of coaxium on Vandor and gives his DL-44 blaster to Han before the mission.
 Due to the intervention of the Cloud-Riders led by Enfys Nest, the theft goes awry and results in the deaths of Rio and Val.

 Beckett then reveals to Solo that he was hired by the Crimson Dawn syndicate to steal the coaxium and that he would have to face death as a punishment for indebtedness.
 Accompanied by Han and Chewbacca, Beckett meets with Crimson Dawn kingpin Dryden Vos to explain their failure.
 They also find Han's lover Qi'ra, who is Vos' top lieutenant.
 Dryden approves of a plan by Han to steal unrefined coaxium from the spice mines of Kessel, and sends Qi'ra to accompany the crew.
 Qi'ra recruits smuggler and pilot Lando Calrissian, who recognizes Beckett as the killer of bounty hunter Aurra Sing.

 During the mission, Beckett advises Han to not trust anyone and assume everyone will betray him.
 After stealing the coaxium, they go to Savareen to refine it, but they again encounter Enfys Nest, who reveals herself as a resistance fighter against the Galactic Empire and the Crimson Dawn.
 Han then hatches a plan, which he tells Beckett, to double-cross Vos and give the real coaxium to the Cloud Riders instead.
 Beckett seemingly leaves for Tatooine for a job, but in reality he informs Vos of the deception.
 However, Solo had anticipated this and the coaxium he was holding was in fact real.
 Beckett then betrays Vos, shooting the guards on his yacht.
 He takes the coaxium for himself and Chewbacca hostage, forcing him to carry it to his ship.
 Han later confronts Beckett, and shoots him in mid-sentence.
+(Note: This is a reference to "Han shot first".)
 In his last moments, Beckett praises Han's actions and tells him that he was planning to kill him before dying in Han's arms.